microsoft/federalist/README.md

 * Download or Clone this repository from Github either by using the command line or repo's website on Github.
 On the right side of the repo's page, there is a button that states "Clone in Desktop".
 *
-* Run `npm install` from the root(the directory that houses the projects files on your computer) of the repository to load modules and install Jekyll dependencies
+* Run `npm install` from the root (the directory that houses the projects files on your computer) of the repository to load modules and install Jekyll dependencies

-Together these commands will looks something like the following:
+Together these commands will look something like the following:

 ```
 $ git clone git@github.com:18F/federalist.git